howdyai/botkit/docs/index.md

 `convo.next()` proceed to the next message in the conversatio.  *This must be called* at the end of each handler.

-### conversation.on()
+### Special Behaviors

+Delaying a Message

+Timeouts -- not currently exposed!

+### Handling End of Conversation

-Conversations may trigger events during the course of their life.
+Conversations trigger events during the course of their life.
 Currently, only two events are fired, and only one is very useful: end.

 Conversations end naturally when the last message has been sent and no messages remain in the queue.
 In this case, the value of `convo.status` will be `completed`.
-Other values for this field include `active` and `stopped`.
+Other values for this field include `active`, `stopped`, and `timeout`.

 ```
 convo.on('end',function(convo) {